AmarjithTK/nit_calicut_auth/nitcauthcli/plan.md

 // --- plan

 // get the username password
-// get the url,baseurl
+// get the url,baseurl  done
 //     if url not found then show already connect window
-// get request to the fgauth page
+// get request to the fgauth page  done
-// extract the params from fgauth page
+// extract the params from fgauth page done
-// send the post request
+// send the post request done
-// get the logged in page
+// get the logged in page  done
-// get the loggout url
+// get the loggout url done
 // store all in shared preferences

 // logout button